icinganalysis/icinganalysis.github.io/content/basics/intermediate_toolset.md

 Also, the results may not be exactly the same as the examples, and are not necessarily more accurate.

 The handbook analysis methods and bespoke code are still used today, as in many situations they yield accurate enough results in much less time than more complex methods.

+## Notes

+[^1]: Yes, the old-school, capitalized [FORTRAN 77](https://en.wikipedia.org/wiki/Fortran#FORTRAN_77)

 <!-- navigation patch -->